MicrosoftDocs/visualstudio-docs/docs/deployment/how-to-create-a-localized-bootstrapper-package.md

 ---
-title: "How to: Create a Localized Bootstrapper Package | Microsoft Docs" ms.date: "11/04/2016" ms.topic: "conceptual"
+title: How to: Create a Localized Bootstrapper Package | Microsoft Docs ms.date: 11/04/2016 ms.topic: how-to
 helpviewer_keywords:
-  - "localized bootstrapper packages"
+  - localized bootstrapper packages
-  - "dependencies, creating localized bootstrapper packages"
+  - dependencies, creating localized bootstrapper packages
-  - "prerequisites, creating localized bootstrapper packages" ms.assetid: 66a1bc7e-6540-4164-963d-557196a69d8a
+  - prerequisites, creating localized bootstrapper packages ms.assetid: 66a1bc7e-6540-4164-963d-557196a69d8a
 author: mikejo5000
 ms.author: mikejo
 manager: jillfra
 ms.workload:
-  - "multiple"
+  - multiple
 ---
 # How to: Create a localized bootstrapper package
 After you create a bootstrapper package, you can create localized versions of the bootstrapper package by creating two more files for each locale: a software license terms file (such as a *eula.rtf*) and a package manifest (*package.xml*).